MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 Two issues with this for PowerShell are:

-- .NET Core does not support `app.config`, so this solution applies to `powershell.exe` only.
+- .NET Core does not support `app.config`, so this solution only applies to `powershell.exe`.
 - `powershell.exe` is a shared application that lives in the `System32` directory.
 It's likely that your module won't be able to modify its contents on many systems.
-And even if it can, modifying the `app.config` could break an existing configuration or affect the loading of other modules.
+Even if it can, modifying the `app.config` could break an existing configuration or affect the loading of other modules.

 ### Setting `codebase` with app.config